pyg-team/pytorch_geometric/docs/source/tutorial/multi_node_multi_gpu_tutorial.rst

 Multi-Node-Multi-GPU GNN Training
 ==================================

-Before doing this tutorial we recommend going through <insert single-node-multi-gpu tutorial> as a warm up.
+Before doing this tutorial we recommend going through `our tutorial on single-node multi-gpu training <https://pytorch-geometric.readthedocs.io/en/latest/tutorial/multi_gpu.html>`_ as a warm up.
 Our first step is to understand the basic structure of a multi-node-multi-gpu example.